Pullman experiences water service outages and road closures due to wat...

-PULLMAN — Lost Trail Drive is expected to reopen Wednesday evening after crews remedied a water main break Tuesday afternoon in Pullman.
+Lost Trail Drive was expected to reopen Wednesday evening after crews remedied a water main break Tuesday afternoon in Pullman.

 Public Works Director Sean Wells said crews were sent to the 1300 block of Lost Trail Drive around noon Tuesday when the city received multiple reports of water bubbling onto the roadway.